ysw-michaelia/pig-dice-game/README.md

 ## Installation
 Before getting started, ensure that you have Git Bash or Cygwin installed on your system.
 Additionally, you'll need to have Make installed to execute the provided commands seamlessly.

 If you haven't installed Git Bash or Cygwin yet, please refer to the course website for detailed instructions on how to do so.
-You can find the installation guide at the following link: [Lab Environment and Tools](https://hkr.instructure.com/courses/6796/pages/lab-environment-and-tools?module_item_id=352239)
+You can find the installation guide at the course page: [Lab Environment and Tools](https://hkr.instructure.com/courses/6796/pages/lab-environment-and-tools?module_item_id=352239)

 After completing the requirements outlined above, proceed with the following steps:
 1. Clone the repository: git clone https://github.com/ysw-michaelia/pig-dice-game